HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Cytostatic-associated painful redness of Palmae and Plantae under or after chemotherapy, which leads to a significant reduction in quality of life.
-Frequent occurrence (up to 42% of all cytostatic drug patients) has been observed with the use of the following chemotherapeutic drugs, among others:
+Cytostatic-associated painful, sharply demarcated, edematous erythema of palmae and plantae under or after chemotherapy, leading to a significant reduction in quality of life.
+Frequent occurrence (up to 42% of all cytostatic patients) has been observed with the use of the following chemotherapeutic agents, among others:

 You might also be interested in